orpita138/meachin_learningProject/README.md

 ![Image](https://github.com/user-attachments/assets/01d15db4-7d0f-427b-b8ca-17d18db28ff0)

 ![Image](https://github.com/user-attachments/assets/bf453e37-cd7e-42e8-b8a0-994c2fc5d61f)

+final decision:
+The analysis also showed that the random forest algorithm has the best accuracy because it received a 99.94% accuracy ratio in this work.

 📌 Notes
 The model in this example is trained on a very high-correlation dataset, which explains the extremely high R² value.
 Be cautious about overfitting in real-world scenarios.